|[Public Comment Home page] [Search Qualifications] [Search Unit Standards]|

 Recognition of Prior Learning (RPL):

-RPL is applied for learners who do not have the formal academic achievement to gain access to a particular qualification, but with proven expertise and competency will be considered.
-Candidates may apply for exemption from certain modules on grounds of prior qualifications or relevant study.
+RPL is applied for learners who do not have formal academic achievement to gain access to the qualification.
+Candidates may apply for exemption from certain modules on grounds of prior qualification study achieved.
+Recognition of Prior Learning learner must comply with all the requirements stated in the learning modules and qualification as well as the institutions RPL policy.

 Access to the Qualification: